drmingdrmer/lrc-erasure-code/README.md

 data chunks, and the 2nd local EC code will be created from the last 2 data chunks.

-4 is the total number of codes:
+4 is the total number of codes, which includes:
 *   2 of them are local EC codes, for data[0, 1, 2] and data[3, 4] respectively.
 *   2 additional global EC codes.